-In four days it is the 50th anniversary of Apollo 8’s arrival at the Moon.
+December marks the anniversary of Apollo 8’s arrival at the Moon.
 The mission was overshadowed in 1969 by the monumental achievement of actually putting people on the lunar surface with Apollo 11.
 Notwithstanding that ultimate prize, Apollo 8 was ground breaking in its own right in that it was the farthest humans had travelled and it set the schedule for the landing mission in 1969.
-Following on from our article a few days ago about the mission in general we though it would be good to cover some aspects of the actual launch and life on the spacecraft.
+Following on from our article about the mission in general we though it would be good to cover some aspects of the actual launch and life on the spacecraft.
 The launch system was the massive Saturn V rocket and this was the first time people had been attached to it and the spacecraft itself was the complex arrangement between the different stages, the command module and the lunar module (though it was just a dummy load on Apollo 8).

 The Apollo 8 mission lasted just over 6 days and was launched at 7:51am local time from the Kennedy Space Centre on 21 December 1968.
 The launch was the first manned Saturn V mission and the crew described the experience as being smoother than the Gemini launches but they noted the continual gimbling as the rocket adjusted trajectory.
 Because of the shape of the rocket and its immense size it meant that the centre of gravity was very low so any adjustment in direction by its huge F-1 engines would translate into significant movement where the crew were at the top of the rocket.
 The crew described the launch as being violently thrown around as the rocket maintained its trajectory.
 It was so violent that the crew were unable to communicate with each other for about the first 10 seconds.
 After 2 minutes and 34 seconds the first stage cut and the F-1 engines shut down (the Saturn V had 5 F-1 engines on the first stage).
 At this point the crew were found forward in their harnesses before being pushed back once the second stage kicked into life.